-both the free enzyme and to the enzyme-substrate complex (ES complex) (C) uncompetitive inhibitors that bind exclusively to the ES complex or subsequent species.
+Relative to competitive inhibitors, there are fewer examples of noncompetitive inhibitors in clinical use as drugs today.
+This reflects the historic approaches to drug discovery that have been largely focused on active-site directed inhibitors.
+(C) uncompetitive inhibitors that bind exclusively to the ES complex or subsequent species.

 Given the potential roles in metabolic, neurodegenerative, and aging-related diseases of sirtuins, the potent and selective inhibitors are investigated with different inhibition modes, like, 1)suramin is a noncompetitive SIRT1 inhibitor respect to NAD+29 by binding into the B- and C- pockets of the NAD+-binding site as well as the substrate-binding site; and 2) cambinol competitively inhibits SIRT1/SIRT2 against to acetyl lysine peptide substrate30.

-.
-An inhibitor that binds exclusively to the free enzyme is said to be competitive because the binding of the inhibitor and the substrate to the enzyme are mutually exclusive; hence these inhibitors compete with the substrate for the pool of free enzyme molecules.

-ks kp

-E + S ES E + P

-+

-I ks = [E][S]/[ES]

-kiki = [E][I]/[EI]

-EI kp = rate constant for the breakdown of ES to E + P

-Because competitive inhibitors bind to the free enzyme to the exclusion of substrate binding, it is easy to assume that this results from a direct competition of the two ligands (substrate and inhibitor) for a common binding pocket (i.e., the active site) on the enzyme molecule.
-As shown in equation 2,